 A Pupil Passport, created with information from parents, child and teacher, will include all the ways that we at school, and you as parents, can help and support your child’s learning.

 - What support will there be for my child's/young person's overall wellbeing?

 The class teacher can ask for our Home School Link Workers to talk to both you and your child and they can seek advice from the school health advisor and make a referral for counselling should the need arise.

 We have a strong PSHE and Christian ethos in school and adults listen to children’s concerns and take them seriously.
 We have children trained as Play Leaders and Peer Mediators on the playground and have two Learning Support Assistants who are trained in delivering Restorative Justice conferences with children.
 We focus on the positive: kindness, attendance as well as attitude to learning and achievement are all celebrated.

 - What specialist services and expertise are available at or accessed by the setting?

 We have support and advice from the Special Educational Needs & Disability Service who can carry out specialist assessments to help us support children with ASC, speech, language and communication needs and specific learning difficulties.
-We also have regular visits from our Educational Psychologist who will assess and put in an appropriate programme of support.
 The school health advisor can make referrals for medical and emotional needs and children can be referred to Child and Adult Mental Health Services (CAMHS) should parents need their support.